jonlpersson/ed-latimore/site/_posts/2021-10-07-hobbies-to-make-friends.md

 permalink: /hobbies-to-make-friends/
 tags:
   - how-to-make-friends
+description: >-
-description: How to stop being lonely and use hobbies to make new friends.
+  How to stop being lonely and use hobbies to make new friends.
+Using hobbies and interests is—by far—the best way to meet new people.
 image: /assets/images/thumbnails/ed-playing-chess-with-friend.jpeg
 ---
 Ever join a dating app because you were looking for a friend?